Fitness Tips For Busy Moms

 Wake up early… if you can

 And if you’re sleeping well throughout the night and enjoy making time for fitness in the am, set your alarm before the kids are awake.
-It can be pretty amazing to crush your workout early in the morning before the crew is up.
+It can be pretty amazing to crush your workout early in the morning before the crew is up and get your heart rate up.

 Break up your workouts

 Don’t be afraid to split up your workouts into multiple time blocks throughout the day.
-Before I had kids, I had a mentality that if it wasn’t a full hour workout that left me sweating from my eyeballs, it didn’t count.
+Before I had kids, I had a mentality that if it wasn’t an hour long, full-body workout that left me sweating from my eyeballs, it didn’t count.
 Little bits of movement throughout the day absolutely add up.
 You could split your workout into 10-minute blocks: 10 minutes of strength training, 10 minutes of cardio, 10 minutes of core work and stretching for 30 minutes of total exercise time.

 I share more ideas on how to do this in this post.
 It’s also important to note here that overall daily movement is HUGE and it’s a pretty active time of life when you’re chasing a crawling toddler around the house all day.